pytorch/torchcodec/README.md

 TorchCodec is a Python package that provides easy-to-use and fast APIs to decode video frames to PyTorch Tensors.
 These tensors can then be transformed and fed to ML models.
-TorchCodec uses FFMPEG under the hood and supports most popular video formats.
+TorchCodec needs a working FFMPEG installation (that the user provides) and uses it as a library to do the decoding.
+We use FFMPEG because of the diverse video formats it supports as well as its popularlity.

 > [!NOTE]
 > ⚠️ TorchCodec is still in early development stage and some APIs may be updated